MicroBahner/MobaTools/README.md

 A class to control unipolar stepper motors.
 The arduino sketch is not blocked while the stepper is moving.
 After setting a reference point, the stepper can be positioned absolutely just like a servo.
 But without the angle limitation of 0--180 degrees.
+V1.1: Ramps can be defined to accelerate/decelerate the Stepper.

 Softled:
 Allows easy softon / softoff of leds.
 It works on all digital outputs.